FolaisSK/CC201/labs/5_FinalProject_edX/instructions-new-edx.md

 The CMD instruction provides a default for executing a container, or in other words, an executable that should run in your container.<br>
 </details>

-> Copy the code of the completed dockerfile with you.
+> Note: Copy the code of the completed dockerfile with you.
 You will be prompted to submit it in the text box in the Peer Assignment.

 3. Export your namespace as an environment variable so that it can be used in subsequent commands.

+Note: Identify your namespace by running **echo $MY_USERNAME** in the terminal window.

 ```
 export MY_NAMESPACE=sn-labs-$USERNAME
 ```
-{: codeblock}

 <img src="images/export-sn.jpg"/> <br>

 4. Build the health app using the Docker Build command.

 <details>

-<summary>Hint!</summary>
+<summary>Tip!</summary>

 ```
 docker build . -t us.icr.io/$MY_NAMESPACE/patient-ui:v1
 ```
-{: codeblock}

 <br>
 <img src="images/docker-build.jpg"/> <br>

 </details>

-5. Push the image to IBM Cloud Container Registry.
+5. Push the image to IBM Cloud Container Registry

 <details>

-<summary>Hint!</summary>
+<summary>Tip!</summary>

 ```
 docker push us.icr.io/$MY_NAMESPACE/patient-ui:v1
 ```
-{: codeblock}

 <img src="images/docker-push.jpg"/> <br>

 </details>

-> **Note:** If you have tried this lab earlier, there might be a possibility that the previous session is still persistent.
+> **Note:** If you have tried this lab earlier,the previous session might still be persistent.
 In such a case, you will see a **'Layer already Exists'** message instead of the **'Pushed'** message  in the above output.
-We recommend you to proceed with the next steps of the lab.
+If that happens,proceed with the next steps of the lab.

 6. Verify that the image was pushed successfully.

 ```
 ibmcloud cr images
 ```
-{: codeblock}

 <img src="images/cr-image.jpg"/> <br>